microsoft/PartnerResources/_docs/Skilling/Infrastructure Academy/index.md

 ## Meet our Team😎

-The resources within each academy are created and delivered by our team of Azure Infrastructure experts.
+The resources within each academy are created by our team of Azure Infrastructure experts.

 ![Azure Infra.
 Team]({{ site.baseurl }}/assets/msa/Azure Infra.
 Team.png)